Life As a Graduate Teaching Assistant

 - Teacher Assistant

-In 2016, there was an estimated number of 168,300 jobs in the United States for Graduate Teaching Assistant.
+There were about 168,300 jobs for Graduate Teaching Assistant in 2016 (in the United States).
 New jobs are being produced at a rate of 7.7% which is above the national average.
 The Bureau of Labor Statistics predicts 12,900 new jobs for Graduate Teaching Assistant by 2026.
-The BLS estimates 14,400 yearly job openings in this field.
+There will be an estimated 14,400 positions for Graduate Teaching Assistant per year.

 The states with the most job growth for Graduate Teaching Assistant are Utah, Nevada, and Colorado.
 Watch out if you plan on working in Maine, Illinois, or North Dakota.
 These states have the worst job growth for this type of profession.